metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Lamar is getting his lunch eaten on throws over the middle.
 It's sad.
 Three interceptions before the first half even ended.

 Cleveland's defensive linemen have done well winning their battles at the line of scrimmage.
 The pressure they're getting on Lamar is pretty commendable.

+A jailbreak blitz has cut short a Raven drive.
+Hmm....Miami might have hit onto something here.

+***

+## Vikings @ 49ers

+Vikings with some flea flicker trickery leading them en route to a touchdown.